Erasdna/DL-biomedicine-project/README.md

 ### Visualization

 Run `visualize_transform.py` with the same parameters as the training run and it will output the visualization in a window.
-To save the visualization, add the parameter `+output=image.png` where `image.png` is the file where the image will be saved.
-To run the visualization on a different input batch, add the parameter `+dataloader_index=<number>` where `<number>` is the index of the batch in the dataloader.
+To save the visualization, add the parameter `+output={image_name}.png`.
+To run the visualization on a different data batch, add the parameter `+dataloader_index={number}`.

 ### Accuracy comparison of the base and transformed embeddings